Cycling Zimbabwe: guide, tips and our itinerary with GPX track

 Chimanimani Mountains and National Park

-The Chimanimani mountains are an outstanding natural feature of Zimbabwe.
-The scenic mountain massif of the Easten Highlands reaches its heights here, the backdrop of rocky pinnacles when approaching the town of Chimanimani is a pretty unique sight in Southern Afica
+The Chimanimani Mountains are an outstanding natural feature of Zimbabwe.
+The scenic mountain massif of the Eastern Highlands reaches its heights here, the backdrop of rocky pinnacles when approaching the town of Chimanimani is a pretty unique sight in Southern Africa

 The Chimanimani district has been severely hit recently by the passage of the Idai cyclone, which is another reason to visit this place and contribute to the local economy.
 The Chimanimani National Park offers many hiking possibilities in the mountains, even several days long.